xzhang03/NidaqGUI/Configs/Readme.md

 ![Timing](https://github.com/xzhang03/NidaqGUI/raw/master/Schemes/conditional%20foodthenopto.png)

-Enable food then opto by setting this false.
-By default, it's opto -> behavior, in which case the lead value has no use.
+Enable behavior-then-opto by setting this false.
+By default, it's opto-then-behavior, in which case the lead value has no use.
 ```matlab
 nicfg.optodelayTTL.optothenTTL = true;
 ```

 The lead value in seconds.
+Only effective if optothenTTL is set to false.
 ```matlab
 nicfg.optodelayTTL.lead = 4;
 ```

-### 6. Multi trial types
+### 6. Multi trialtypes
  The number and frequency of the trial types are user defined in Matlab.
 Some of the experiment types will require additional hardware.
 > 1. Traditional one cue type (e.g., buzzer) and one output type (e.g., food TTL).
 You don't need additional hardward for this except for a buzzer or a single-color LED.
 > 2. Multiple reward output types (e.g., multiple TTL outputs to control different solenoids).
 In total, you have 5 options for reward outputs: 1 food TTL port on Nanosec and GPIO0-3 on an additional [DIO expander module](https://github.com/xzhang03/NidaqGUI/tree/master/PCBs/DIO%20expander).
 Which port to use for which trial is defined in the config file and multiple trial types could share the same port.
 The DIO expander module is connected to the Nanosec I2c port.
 You can use either Option 1 (no vreg no i2c repeater) or Option 2 (no vreg but with i2c repeater) in the hookup guide there.
 Please note that, if you use Option 1, make sure the I2c voltage on the Nanosec PCB is set to 3.3V.